-Derives 50 percent or more of its annual revenues from selling consumers’ personal information.
+Derives 50 percent or more of its annual revenues from selling or sharing consumers’ personal information.

-It sounds simple: do you get 50% of your revenue from selling information to others?
+It sounds simple: do you get 50% of your revenue from selling or sharing information to others?
 Most retail companies would answer a resounding no.

-Let’s put this in the context of the CCPA’s broad definition of selling.
-We posted a two-part series on why interest-based advertising may be considered a sale under the CCPA.
-If your business treats interest-based advertising as selling, and derives 50% or more of your sales revenue from interest-based advertising, the CCPA applies to you.
+Sharing, in the context of the CCPA, means using a consumer's browsing activity on your site or app in order to deliver personalized ads to them on another website.
+In other words, sharing is interest-based advertising (a.k.a., retargeting).
+If your business derives 50% or more of your sales revenue from interest-based advertising, the CCPA applies to you.